 1. Falafel (Deep-fried Balls)

 No one can be sure about the exact origin of falafel.
-Some believe this dish was derived from Egypt, while others think falafel was influenced by Indian cuisine.
+Some believe this dish was derived from Egypt, while others think falafel was influenced by Israeli cuisine.

 But today, Falafel is a famous food that can be seen on streets throughout Middle Eastern regions, including Lebanon, especially in Beirut – the capital of Lebanon.
-These foods with “F” as the starter have the shape of little balls that are deep-fried and served as an appetizer or snack.
+These foods with “F” as the starter have the shape of little balls that are deep-fried and served as a part of the mezze platter or snack.

 There are many Falafel recipes based on their countries.
 Still, in the Lebanese version, these balls include dried chickpea, fava beans, garlic, onion, parsley, cilantro, cumin, coriander, bicarbonate of soda, and spices.